-Our operating cash requirements consist primarily of working capital needs, operating expenses, capital expenditures, and payments of principal and interest on indebtedness outstanding, which primarily consists of lease and rental obligations at March 31, 2020.
+Our cash requirements consist primarily of working capital needs, capital expenditures, payments of preferred stock dividends, and operating expenses including payments of lease obligations.

-At March 31, 2020, all \$46.7 million of our cash on hand was deposited in bank accounts, of which 93% are located in the United States.
+At March 31, 2021, all \$99.2 million of our cash on hand was deposited in bank accounts, of which 96% are located in the United States.
 We believe there is limited credit risk with respect to our cash balances.

-While we expect the COVID-19 pandemic will have a significant adverse impact on our results of operations, we cannot presently estimate its financial impact, which we expect will be highly dependent on the severity and duration of the pandemic.
-As such, due to the uncertainties associated with the COVID-19 pandemic and the indeterminate length of time it will affect the hospitality industry, we have taken certain proactive measures to secure our liquidity position to be able to meet our requirements for the foreseeable future.
-These measures have included implementing strict cost management measures, such as temporarily halting marketing programs, temporarily eliminating non-essential expenses, including capital expenditures and reducing payroll and related costs through layoffs and furloughs as well as salary and retirement benefit reductions.
+While the COVID-19 pandemic has had a significant adverse impact on our results of operations during our entire fiscal 2021, we cannot presently estimate its ongoing financial impact, which will be highly dependent on the severity and duration of the pandemic.
+As such, due to the ongoing uncertainties associated with the COVID-19 pandemic and the indeterminate length of time it will affect the hospitality industry, we have maintained certain proactive measures to secure our liquidity position to be able to meet our requirements for the foreseeable future.
+These measures have included strict cost management actions, such as halting and altering our marketing programs, eliminating non-essential expenses including capital expenditures and reducing payroll and related costs through layoffs and furloughs as well as salary and retirement benefit reductions.